 ]]>

-http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/rise-driverless-car-students-prepared/feed/ 0
+https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/rise-driverless-car-students-prepared/feed/ 0

-Inside the new practical driving test marking system http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/ http://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/#respond Wed, 12 Feb 2020 11:05:40 +0000 https://www.4wheelz.co.uk/?p=11714
+Inside the new practical driving test marking system https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/ https://4wheelznodivi.sites.nut247h.net/driving-instructor-training/inside-new-practical-driving-test-marking-system/#respond Wed, 12 Feb 2020 11:05:40 +0000 https://www.4wheelz.co.uk/?p=11714

 By the time you have read this blog post, the new marking system for UK driving tests will be rolled out across the UK.
 Here we have a look at the main changes to the new marking system.